phpf/Micro/README.md

 $filesystem->add(VIEWS, 'views', 2);
 ```

+####4.
+Set up
 Now you'll need to include some files to operate on the components (for example, adding routes, setting database table schemas, etc.).
-For modularity, it is recommended that you create a separate file for each component - e.g. "routes.php", "database.php", etc. but it's totally up to you.
+For now, refer to each component's documentation.

+####5.
+Route
-After including these files, there's only a couple steps left.
-First, we dispatch the request:
+After including these files, dispatch the request:

 ```php
 $app->router->dispatch($app['request'], $app['response']);